$\alpha'$-corrections and their double formulation

 \section{Acknowledgments}

+These notes were written for the lectures delivered at the school “Integrability, Dualities and Deformations", that ran from 23 to 27 August 2021 in Santiago de Compostela and virtually."
+Website: https://indico.cern.ch/e/IDD2021

 The author is very grateful to W. Baron, D. Marques, C. Nunez and A. Rodriguez for collaboration in some works covered by these lectures.
 I warmly thank R. Borsato, E. Malek and D. Marques for enlightening comments which help me to organize the content of each lecture.
 I also indebted with S. Iguri, N. Miron-Granese and A. Rodriguez for helping me to improve the presentation of the first version of these notes, and with R. Borsato and E.Malek for helping me to improve the present version.
 Finally, I would like to thank Riccardo Borsato, Saskia Demulder, Sibylle Driezen, Fedor Levkovich-Maslyuk and Emanuel Malek for all the support and help during the school.
-Support by CONICET is also gratefully acknowledged.